 And yet, we deprive ourselves of sleep all the time.
 In fact, most people in North America are chronically sleep deprived.

 What I do know is that sleep is crucial to life, and quality sleep is absolutely important to your physical and mental health.
 We talk about this first for a reason because it’s something that you can fix right away.

 Sleep deprivation has so many downsides that it’s impossible to sustainably improve your physical health with nutrition and exercise until you fix your sleep.

-If you’re wondering why your last venture in the world fitness didn’t go according to plan, not getting enough sleep is probably one of the biggest reasons why.
+If you’re wondering why your last venture at getting in shape didn’t go according to plan, not getting enough sleep is probably one of the biggest reasons why.